Modifying Parenting Time & Alimony

 • there has been a change in the number of overnight visits the children have with one of the parents

-Note that a change in expenses on the part of a custodial parent does not set the stage for a child support modification.
-For instance, purchasing a new car or house is generally not a child support cost that would change the current assessment.
+Note: A change in the custodial parent’s expenses does not set the stage for a child support modification.
+For example, purchasing a new car or house generally would not change the current child support assessment.

 Modification of Parenting Time